ardc-fair-checklist/ardc-fair-checklist.github.io/README.dev.md

 Now make whatever changes you want under `pages/software/v1`.
 The page should update through hot module reloading.
-Existing badges that point to any version that isn't the latest should still resolve to the correct (older) version page, but will display a message prompting users to update.
+Existing badges that point to any version that isn't the latest should still resolve to the correct (older) version page, but will now display a message prompting users to update.

 ## Adding a new topic